YanqiDai/yanqidai.github.io/_publications/20230801-Improvable_Gap_Balancing_for_Multi-Task_Learning.md

 date: 2023-08-01
 venue: '39th Conference on Uncertainty in Artificial Intelligence (UAI 2023)'
 paperurl: '../files/Improvable_Gap_Balancing_for_Multi-Task_Learning-paper.pdf'
-citation: 'Yanqi Dai, Nanyi Fei, Zhiwu Lu.
-Proceedings of the Thirty-Ninth Conference on Uncertainty in Artificial Intelligence, PMLR 216:496-506, 2023.'
 ---

 ![The architecture overview of IGBv2 by applying DRL to MTL.](../images/Improvable_Gap_Balancing_for_Multi-Task_Learning-IGBv2.png)